salahyl/fluttter-practice/README.md

 # coffee-shop-practice-
-my first ever work with flutter for UI keep
+my first ever work with flutter for UI.